dannyHallo/ComputeRayTracingAndDenoising/README.md

 This ray tracer is loosely based on the [Ray Tracing in One Weekend series](https://raytracing.github.io), adapted for real-time rendering on GPU, and with some extra features like temporal accumulation, low discrepancy noise, and SVGF filtering.

+# Roadmap

+1. Change the buffers to fit in single sized cubes
+2. Ray trace those cubes, change alpha due to the times of cubu-hitting of a single ray
+3. Implement the sparse voxel octree
+4. Ray trace the sparse voxel octree

 # Screenshots

 | Image Type | Image                                 |